The HLA Mentors

 ST3 ACF in Oral Surgery

-I have a biological sciences degree from Oxford and a postgrad dental degree from Peninsula.
-I’m currently an academic clinical fellow in oral surgery in Bristol focussing my research on inflammation, wound healing and the foreign body response.
-I have a nearly 2 year old little boy.
-I was a HLA scholar 2019-20 and part of the WIHL team.
-I focussed on inequalities in clinical academia and would love to continue to support and improve the situation for female clinical academics.
+Kathryn has a biological sciences degree from Oxford and a postgrad dental degree from Peninsula.
+She is currently an academic clinical fellow in oral surgery in Bristol focussing her research on inflammation, wound healing and the foreign body response.
+She has a nearly 2 year old little boy.
+She was a HLA scholar 2019-20 and part of the WIHL team.
+She focussed on inequalities in clinical academia and would love to continue to support and improve the situation for female clinical academics.

-– First GP registrar in the history of the RCGP to be selected as National Clinical Champion.
-As National Clinical Champion for Deafness and Hearing Loss I am leading on a project with NHS England/Improvement and Action on Hearing Loss Charity, creating resources for GPs, to support the implementation of latest NICE Guidelines and NHS Accessibility Quality Standard and Guidance across the UK
+Devina is the first GP registrar in the history of the RCGP to be selected as National Clinical Champion.
+As National Clinical Champion for Deafness and Hearing Loss, she is leading on a project with NHS England/Improvement and Action on Hearing Loss Charity, creating resources for GPs, to support the implementation of latest NICE Guidelines and NHS Accessibility Quality Standard and Guidance across the UK.
+She was invited to 10 Downing Street to meet the Prime Minister and Health Secretary to celebrate NHS70 Years for her contribution to medical education, training and policy for Junior Doctors.
+She won the Royal College of GPs (RCGP) national award for Foundation Doctor of the Year 2019.
+She was selected to speak in HLA House of Lords event on Women in Leadership.
+She co-founded Pathways to Health, where she has been involved in widening participation work to help offer opportunities to lower socio-economic and ethnic minorities who are under-represented in Higher Education.

 Final Year Medical Student

-I am a final year medical student, studying at Newcastle University, I graduated with a BSc in Biomedical Science in 2014 and an MSc in Molecular Medicine in 2015.
-I have been involved in a variety of leadership roles throughout my time at university involving my academic interests within medicine and medical research as well as student support and representation roles.
-I am particularly interested in Ophthalmology, academic medicine and simulation in medical education and I am one of the founding members of the North East Simulation Teaching Student Interest Group and well as a co-chair of the National Medical Education in Simulation Society.
-I was a part of the 2019/20 cohort of HLA scholars and I am now involved in the development of the mentoring programme in the HLA as well as being an editor on the HLA live series.
+Alastair is a final year medical student, studying at Newcastle University, he graduated with a BSc in Biomedical Science in 2014 and an MSc in Molecular Medicine in 2015.
+He has been involved in a variety of leadership roles throughout his time at university involving his academic interests within medicine and medical research as well as student support and representation roles.
+He is particularly interested in Ophthalmology, academic medicine and simulation in medical education and he is one of the founding members of the North East Simulation Teaching Student Interest Group and well as a co-chair of the National Medical Education in Simulation Society.
+He was a part of the 2019/20 cohort of HLA scholars and he is now involved in the development of the mentoring programme in the HLA as well as being an editor on the HLA live series.

-Healthcare informatics has catalysed a rapid rate of growth in medical innovation, and this is where I want to be.
-Therefore, I envisage myself as a future leader in the NHS, driving transformational change through the effective implementation of technology.
-My career has given me a lot of experience in both leadership, management and healthcare technology.
-I have degrees in both medicine and management and applied these skills when improving junior doctors fatigue facilities as part of my HLA project last year.
-Further to this, I also launched the Respect Empowers campaign and spoke on the HLA Live seminar.
-I have a keen interest in orthopaedic surgery and achieved the university prize in the speciality.
-I have much experience in research, but my highlight is a publication in the journal of healthcare management on the review and improvement of organ donation committees in England.
-I have also had the pleasure of working with Deepmind, Virtual Medics and Medical Realities during my time in university, and this year I will be studying Healthcare Informatics at Cambridge alongside my clinical work.
+Geeth is currently an academic foundation doctor at the Kettering General Hospital.
+He is interested in healthcare informatics and medical innovatio.
+His career has given him a lot of experience in both leadership, management and healthcare technology.
+He has degrees in both medicine and management and applied these skills when improving junior doctors fatigue facilities as part of his HLA project last year.
+Further to this, he also launched the Respect Empowers campaign and spoke on the HLA Live seminar.
+He has a keen interest in orthopaedic surgery and achieved the university prize in this speciality.
+He has also had the pleasure of working with Deepmind, Virtual Medics and Medical Realities during his time in university, and this year he will be studying Healthcare Informatics at Cambridge alongside his clinical work.

-I am currently an Academic Foundation Year 1 doctor at Ipswich Hospital.
-I am passionate about medical education.
-During medical school, I was elected to be the Education Lead Representative (Years 1-3) for the medical student union.
-I also worked with the medical school and the UCL Arena Centre for Research Based Education to develop and review medical curricula.
-In 2016, I also founded the Hong Kong Medical Society of the United Kingdom, which aims to connect all Hong Kong medical students and doctors in the UK.
+Carol is currently an Academic Foundation Year doctor at the Ipswich Hospital.
+She is passionate about medical education.
+During medical school, she was elected to be the Education Lead Representative (Years 1-3) for the medical student union.
+She also worked with the medical school and the UCL Arena Centre for Research Based Education to develop and review medical curricula.
+In 2016, She also founded the Hong Kong Medical Society of the United Kingdom, which aims to connect all Hong Kong medical students and doctors in the UK.
 The society hosts regular academic and social events for 500+ members alongside with the Hospital Authority in Hong Kong and other asian societies.

 Psychiatry Trainee Second Year

-I graduated from Brighton and Sussex Medical School in 2019, where I also intercalated in MSc Public Health.
-I was in the 2nd cohort of HLA scholars and I sat on the FMLM medical student group.
-I’m currently an FY2 in Manchester and planning to apply for IMT.
+Katherine graduated from Brighton and Sussex Medical School in 2019, where she also intercalated in MSc Public Health.
+She was in the 2nd cohort of HLA scholars and sat on the FMLM medical student group.
+She is currently an FY2 in Manchester and planning to apply for IMT.

 Specialty Trainee in Major Trauma

-I am a 29 year old highly motivated, conscientious and forward-thinking junior doctor with interests in Emergency Medicine, Anaesthetics and Pre-Hospital Care.
-Currently working as a Specialty Trainee in Major Trauma at the Royal Infirmary of Edinburgh.
-Completed UK Foundation Programme – FY1 in Raigmore Hospital, Inverness, FY2 in Aberdeen Royal Infirmary.
-BSc Hons in Infectious Disease.
-Looking to pursue a career in Emergency Medicine.
-I have a variety of leadership experience in a wide range of contexts including the ambulance service and international humanitarian work.
-Completed one year as a HLA Scholar 2018-2019.
-Particularly interested in leadership in acute and emergency situations.
-Keen to mentor others who are enthusiastic about Emergency Medicine and humanitarian work.
+Liam is a junior doctor with interests in Emergency Medicine, Anaesthetics and Pre-Hospital Care.
+He is currently working as a Specialty Trainee in Major Trauma at the Royal Infirmary of Edinburgh.
+He completed his UK Foundation Programme in Scotland and did his BSc Hons in Infectious Disease.
+He has a variety of leadership experience in a wide range of contexts including the ambulance service and international humanitarian work.
+He is particularly interested in leadership in acute and emergency situations and looking to pursue a career in Emergency Medicine.
+He is keen to mentor others who are enthusiastic about Emergency Medicine and humanitarian work.

 Final Year Medical Student